 I love this hearty old-school soup.
 It's packed with lentils, sausage and vegetables and is best served with crusty bread for dipping.
 If you haven't cooked with lentils before, you definitely should try it out!

 Lentils are very healthy, low-calorie legumes that come in many varieties.
 They are nutty, earthy and store well in the pantry.
 For this soup, you can even add in a small pasta shape like ditilini or mini shells.
 Flavorful and healthy, this is a perfect one pot meal!

 3. 5-Ingredient Chicken Pesto Soup

 This is probably the easiest chicken soup you will make.
 It takes around 15 minutes to prepare and requires only 5 ingredients.
 It's also a great way to use up any leftover shredded chicken you may have.
 If you do not have any extra cooked chicken, rotisserie chicken would also work well.

-Finishing this chicken recipe with pesto, adds such a fresh flavor to this soup.
+Finishing this chicken recipe with pesto, adds such a fresh flavor to this one pot soup.
 Pesto also freezes really well, so you can always have it on hand.

 4. One Pot French Onion Soup

 French onion soup is another hearty, beef broth-based soup (mushroom broth would be delicious too) that's conveniently made in one pot or a Dutch oven.
 The onions are sautéed and cooked down in some butter and a little maple syrup or sugar to bring out the sweetness and to help caramelize them.
 Wine is added to deglaze the pan and to help release any flavor bits from the bottom.

 This soup is also a nice way to use up any bread that you do not want to waste and that might go stale-it will soak up all the flavors from the broth.
 Gruyere cheese is sprinkled on top and then the whole pot goes in to oven to melt the cheese for a bubbly crust on this one-pot recipe.